cyrus-/typy/README.md

 License
 -------
 `tidy` is released under the permissive MIT License, requiring only attribution in derivative works.
-See LICENSE for full terms.